 Part of what people like about Buddha Belly, besides it bulbous culms and irregular shape, is just how fast it grows.
 It is a clumping variety, as opposed to a runner, with those out-of-control rhizome roots.
 But even so, it is an unusually vigorous clumper.

 So give this plant some room to spread out.
 If you’re looking for a privacy barrier, the Buddha Belly will fill out quickly.
-Or if you’ve got the space, give it a central position in the garden and make a showpiece out of it.
+Or if you’ve got the space, give it a central position as a showpiece or specimen plant.
 It looks stunning at night with some good lighting.

 How big will it get?